-In this article, we’ll pit SignNow against DocuSign.
+In this article, we’ll pit SignNow vs. DocuSign.
 We’ll analyze both electronic signature apps to answer a simple question: Which one is better?

 We’ll evaluate both apps based on the following: